jgarzik/moxiebox/README.md

 1. Prepare and load hash-sealed program executables, data.
 2. Execute program as a black box, with no I/O capability.
-   Runs until exit or CPU budget exhausted.
+   Runs until exit or CPU budget exhausted (or CPU exception).
 3. Gather processed data, if any.

-A single thread of execution pre-loads necessary data, runs a 32-bit little endian Moxie ELF binary.
+A single thread of execution pre-loads necessary data, then simulates a 32-bit little endian Moxie CPU, running the loaded code.

 This program is built using the "moxie-elf" target in upstream binutils and gcc.
+A reduced (C-only) gcc toolchain is therefore available for immediate use by developers.

 You will need to build and install moxie binutils+gcc cross-compiler toolset.
 ```
-	git clone git://sourceware.org/git/binutils-gdb.git
+	git clone git://sourceware.org/git/binutils-gdb.git git clone
-	git clone git://gcc.gnu.org/git/gcc.git
+	git://gcc.gnu.org/git/gcc.git
 ```
-From the Moxie program's point of view, it is running as root and is essentially the entire operating system kernel + application, all in a single wrapper.
+From the Moxie program's point of view, it is a single thread running as root and is essentially the entire operating system kernel + application, all in a single wrapper.

 From the sandbox's point of view, the application is running as an unpriv'd application with only the ability to access data within the